55 Different Types of Mangoes | World’s Best Mango Varieties

 Flesh: Yellow, firm pulp with a tiny seed

-Mankurad is one of the most popular mangoes found in Goa, and this mid-season fruit is naturally sweet with very few fibers.
-It is also known to be sweeter than the famous Alphonso mangoes.
+Mankurad is found in Goa, and this mid-season fruit is naturally sweet with very few fibers.
+Some people say it’s even sweeter than the famous Alphonso mangoes.
+Mankurad mangoes have a small, flat seed, so there’s more flesh you get to enjoy.

 38. Vanraj